anson-poon/anson-poon/README.md

 --->
 ## 🐰 Introduction

-Hello!👋 I'm Anson, a Computer Science student at Oregon State University.
-I am transitioning from a design background to software engineering starting a year ago.
+Hello!👋 I'm Anson, a Software Engineer Intern and a Computer Science student.
+I transitioned from a design background to software development a while ago because I found my passion in solving real-world engineering challenges through coding and automation, which inspired me to build software that yields meaningful and lasting impact.

-In my spare time, I like to work on cars, get coffee, or go for a hike.
-I am also interested in architecture, interior design, and welding.
+In my spare time, I am interested in anything cars and film related.
+I am also passionate about architecture, interior design, and welding.

 ## 📚 Education